zamanianlab/ZamanianLabDocs/docs/comp_homebrew.md

 # Homebrew

 [Homebrew](https://brew.sh) is a package manager for macOS.
-Many of the core software used in bioinformatics and development can be installed using Homebrew, which automatically determines the necessary configuration for successful installation on your machine.
+You can install common bioinformatics software using Homebrew, which automatically determines the necessary configuration for successful installation on your machine.
 Once installed, Homebrew will also keep a log of software that needs updating and will quickly update all of your installed software with only a few keystrokes.
 Install Homebrew with the following command:

 ``` bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Most of the core software used in the Zamanian Lab can be installed via Homebrew.
-If you need a piece of software, a good first step is to check if it has been implemented in Homebrew and install it from the source only if absolutely necessary.
-Below is a list of software that we recommend installing right off that bat.
-Run the following to automatically install these on your machine:
+While most bioinformatics tasks will be run using servers, you may choose to use Homebrew to install bionformatics programs to your local computer to carry out some tasks locally.
+The following command installs a list of informatics programs to your computer, which should be modified based on your needs.

 ``` bash
 sh ~/Github/ZamanianLabDocs/resources/zl_brew.sh